xonsh/xonsh/docs/tutorial_events.rst

 fired when something of note happens, eg the current directory changes or just before a command is executed.

 While xonsh has its own event system, it is not dissimilar to other event systems.
+If you do know events, this should be easy to understand.
+If not, then this document is extra for you.

 Show me the code!
 =================